HilaManor/Scene-Understanding-Based-on-Text-Detection/Insights.md

 Notes for Adir
 ---

+A main distinction between text detection and general object detection is that, text are homogeneous as a whole and show locality, while general object detection are not.
+Thus, any part of a text instance is still text.
+Human do not have to see the whole text instance to know it belongs to some text.

 Classify existing methods -
 1. text detection that detects and localizes the existance of text in natural image.